 I also have this NMC809A.
-It looks a bit like a standard dual-inline package, but has 5 widely-spaced legs.
+It seems to use a standard 14-DIL package, but only has 5 widely-spaced pins.

 If you have data or examples of the MC or NMC microcircuits, please

 Like most UK semiconductor manufacturers, Newmarket made CV equivalents of their devices.
 These are military-grade versions of commercial types, given a Common Valve type designation.
 I am interested in obtaining examples of the following CV types from the 1963 CV Register: